Kim Lee Smolders In Latest Sultry Instagram Update

-While many of Kim’s recent social media updates have been from photoshoots and highly stylized, the celebrity obviously decided to tone things up a little with her latest snap.
+While many of Kim’s recent social media updates have been from photo shoots and highly stylized, the celebrity obviously decided to tone things down a little with her latest snap.
 In the casual photo, she wore a nude-colored tank top with thin shoestring straps.
-It plunged down low in the front and showed off a little cleavage as a result of this.
+It plunged down low in the front and showed off a little cleavage as a result.

 Her dark locks were straightened and flipped over to one side, which partially covered her beautiful face.
 However, the model held some strands aside as the photo was taken.
 This showed off the bright red nails of her perfectly manicured hand.
 Adding the popular glittery filter, Kim sizzled as sparkles highlighted her hair.